radical-cybertools/radical.repex.at/README.md

         - All replicas which has finished MD run are assigned state "waiting"
         - Exchange step is performed for all replicas in "waiting" state

-###Theory of Replica Exchange simulations

-In Parallel Tempering (Replica Exchange) simulations N replicas of the original system are used to model phenomenon of interest.
-Typically, each replica can be treated as an independent system and would be initialised at a different temperature.
-While systems with high temperatures are very good at  sampling large portions of phase space, low temperature systems often become trapped in local energy minima during the simulation.
-Replica Exchange method is very effective in addressing this issue and generally demonstrates a very good sampling.
-In RE simulations, system replicas of both higher and lower temperature sub-sets are present.
-During the simulation they exchange full configurations at different temperatures, allowing lower temperature systems to sample a representative portion of phase space.

 ##Installation instructions

 ```bash